aistairc/BENNERD/README.md

 We are the first to perform entity linking (EL) task on [CORD-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) data set.
 To judge the EL system performances, we created two test sets: 1.
 UMLS-based test set 2.
 Manually annotated test set.

 #### Entity Linking Performances of BENNERD on UMLS-based Test Set.
+We show the EL performances on UMLS-based test set.
+We report Accuracy@n, where n = 1,10,20,30,40,50.
+Accuracy@1, gold candidate was ranked highest.
+Accuracy@{10, 20, 30, 40, 50} indicates, gold candidate was in top 10, 20, 30, 40 or in 50 predictions of the candidate ranker.
 ```
     -------------------------------------------------------------------------------------------
     Model                                            UMLS-based Test Set